-Course: Topic: Week/Dates:
+Course: Т opic: Week/Dates:

-What is currently working well in your face-to-face teachir ng?
-What challenges exist i in your face-to-face teachin g?
+What is currently working well in your face-to-face teaching? ng?
+What challenges exist i n your face-to-face teachin g?

 Learning Outcomes What should students be able to do by the end of the unit?
 Assessments/feedba How will you determine if si the learning outcomes?
 Ho feedback about their learnin of both formal and informal tudents are achieving w will students get ng?
 Consider the role help them meet the learni interact with each other, the content?
-Consider which rill students participate in to ing outcomes?
-How will they he instructor, and the activities are best suited for I how they will be integrated.
-Tool Needs What tools (including technology and other materials) are needed to create the unit or support the learning activities and/or assessments?
+Consider which a face-to-face or online and ill students participate in to ng outcomes?
+How will they ne instructor, and the activities are best suited for how they will be integrated.
+Tool Needs What tools (including technology and other materials are needed to create the unit or support the learning activities and/or assessments?

-Face-to-face Online Face-to-face Online 1
+1. Face-to-face Online Face-to-face Online]

 2.

 3.